SURVEYING AND MEASURING GUIDE

 Due to the variety of installation conditions and building details found in the UK, it is not possible to cover all applications.
-The recommendations in this document shall be regarded as a guide to good building practices to ensure satisfactory installations of PVC-U windows and door-sets.
-You should refer to the fabricator's technical manual, or local building control office for specific technical advice.
+The recommendations in this document shall be regarded as a guide to good building practices to ensure satisfactory installations of PVC-U windows and door sets.
+You should refer to the fabricator's technical manual or the local building control office for specific technical advice.

 Define the sales promise and the customer's requirements into products fit for the purpose and application.

 Provide concise information to allow the manufacturing and installation process to be undertaken efficiently.

 Obtain from the customer confirmation of any details where the customer can exercise choice.

 Ensure product designs will conform to statutory requirements.